Man who abused toddler for months by choking him and dunking him in water gets 14 years' jail

 The man, represented by Mr Amarick Gill from his eponymous law firm, asked to defer his sentence until end-July.

-He is still employed, and plans to quit his job at the end of May then serve his one-month notice period, his lawyer said, requesting more time for the man to settle his personal affairs.
+He is still employed, and plans to quit his job at the end of May to serve a one-month notice period, his lawyer said, requesting more time for the man to settle his personal affairs.

 Deputy Public Prosecutor James Chew noted that the court had already given the man time to settle his personal affairs after he pleaded guilty in April.

-Medical reports found it likely that the abuse had already contributed to the developmental delay in the victim in the form of moderate to severe expressive speech delay and a developmental age of 12 months, although he was 21 months old at the time of assessment, said the prosecution in an earlier hearing.
+At an earlier hearing, the prosecution said medical reports found it likely that the abuse had already contributed to the developmental delay in the victim in the form of moderate to severe expressive speech delay and a developmental age of 12 months, although he was 21 months old at the time of assessment.

-A speech therapist recommended the victim undergo individual speech and language therapy sessions twice a week for one year, with an expected total cost of S$24,960, the prosecution said on Wednesday.
+On Wednesday, the prosecution said a speech therapist recommended that the victim undergo individual speech and language therapy sessions twice a week for one year, with an expected total cost of S$24,960.

 The long-term impact on the child's neurodevelopment was one of the most serious aggravating factors in this case, the judge said on Wednesday.